User Agreement for PayPal Services

 - Vehicles (including cars, motorcycles, caravans, boats and planes);

 - Real estate;

-- Custom made items considered to be “significantly not as described”;
+- Items that are partly or wholly custom made and considered to be “significantly not as described”;

 - Industrial machinery used in manufacturing;